Ways To Participate

 Flipped Model Courses combine synchronous instruction and video-conferencing with the best of online education.
 These courses have carefully developed lessons that students proceed through on their own.
 Lessons can include readings, video presentations, podcasts, and/or other learning tools to present the course material effectively.
 In addition to these online lessons, synchronous classroom sessions allow for classroom lectures and group discussion.
 Distance students participate in these sessions by video conference.
 These courses may meet each week during part of the semester, every other week, or in one or two condensed sessions.
 Flipped Model Courses are particularly well adapted to students who have less flexible schedules or have difficulty participating in class during the day.
 Attendance policies for Flipped Model Courses are set by the professor, although recordings are available for those who miss class, with an associated journal entry typically required.

 Condensed Courses bring experts in a specialized area of food and agricultural law to Fayetteville to teach an intense and focused 1-credit class.
 These condensed courses typically provide 12-14 hours of synchronous instruction concentrated into a 2-4 day period.
 Our regular classes are cancelled to allow students to focus exclusively on their condensed course.
+Online work helps students to prepare for the class and written exercises or projects are completed afterwards.

 Independent Study Courses